Our Future Path! A plan for a better world!

 In short order, we would still run out of oil, which could cause widespread famine, disease and strife.
 In the end, our standard of living would plunge to the point where those who were still alive would find themselves living in a new Dark Ages.

 Unfortunately, there are signs that we have already started down this path.
 We have seen rising oil prices, we have been in competition with China over oil rights, and we fought a war in Iraq where we might not have been in if it were not for our need for oil.
-Today, we have come out of a devastating recession and are coming out of a pandemic where both temporarily reduced our demand for oil, but as our economy recovers, demand for oil is rising again.
+Today, we have come out of a devastating recession and are coming out of a pandemic which both temporarily reduced our demand for oil, but as our economy has recovered, demand for oil has risen again.

 Is there an alternative path?
 Yes, but we need to change our lifestyles to ones that include conserving energy and using renewable energy sources.
 The good news is that this can all be done while reducing our cost of living and increasing our standard of living.
-In fact, there are many efforts underway to create more renewable energy, which could save us, but there are many individuals, groups and businesses who are so invested in nonrenewable energy sources that they are trying to derail renewable energy.
+In fact, there are many efforts underway to create more renewable energy, which could save us.
+However, we need to stave off all the individuals, groups and businesses who are so invested in nonrenewable energy sources that they are trying to derail renewable energy.

 Climate Change